-At a national level Dunfermline has a strong case for being Scotland’s foremost logistical location; situated in the heart of Scotland.
+At a national level, Dunfermline has a strong case for being Scotland’s foremost logistical location, being situated in the heart of Scotland.

 Most of Scotland’s primary routes and centres of population converge close to Dunfermline.
 A place where north meets south and the Forth Estuary allows east and west to be at their closest.
 The nearby Rosyth deep water port has developed into one of Scotland’s most successful European passenger ferry and freight terminals, providing Dunfermline with an international context.

 Dunfermline’s outstanding location has the opportunity to be further enhanced by the development of the Queensferry Crossing, which is due for completion in August 2017.

 View looking south over the site towards the Queensferry Crossing.